Alkia/Bitcoin-Price-Analysis-Predictions/README.md

 - Level_1_Simple Bitcoin Prediction using Prophet.ipynb : Show how to use directly the timeseries predicator "facebook Prophet"
 - Level_1_Learner_Notebook_prophet.ipynb

-Level 2 - Bitcoin price prediction with ARIMA
+Level 2 - Bitcoin price valuation
+- Level_2_Relative_valuations_by_Metcalfe's_law.ipynb

 Level 3 - Multidimentional analysis
 - Level_3_ Bitcoin_Data_Preparation : Getting daily bitcoin data and dozens more items/dimentions to discover correlations

 Thank you for participating to this Master Class on Bitcoin forcasting.
 I hope you enjoyed learning how far you can go in grasping the chaotic nature of Bitcoin.
 Should you have any questions or feedbacks about this, feel free to contact me on [LinkedIn](https://th.linkedin.com/in/maxime-carpentier-491186 "Maxime CARPENTIER")

+## Data sources
+- Coinbase
+- Glassnode Studio
+- quandl API